StuntsPT/Structure_threader/README.md

 It also work with python2, however, Ctrl+c will not kill the process graciously.

-Running in python3 also yelds ~11% speed gains (altough this testing was limited).
+Running in python3 also yelds ~11% speed gains relatively to python2(altough this testing was limited).

 ##Installation